stridecolossus/jove-blog/blog/part-4-models/depth-buffer.md

 }
 ```

-And a close handler is also registered so we can finally close the window via the widget or menu:
+And a close handler is also registered so we can _finally_ close the window:

 ```java
 @Autowired